katadama/ask-anything-app/README.md

 # ASK*ANYTHING*

-A modern, dark-themed, fully client-side Q&A platform built AI tools and with React, Vite, TypeScript, Tailwind CSS, and shadcn/ui.
+A modern, dark-themed, fully client-side Q&A platform built with AI tools and with React, Vite, TypeScript, Tailwind CSS, and shadcn/ui.
 Users can anonymously post questions, answer, vote, and manage their profile—all data is stored in localStorage.

 ## Features